Clash, The

 The Clash: The Return of Native Paranoia

-Report by Chris Salewicz, Face, The, August 1981
+Report by Chris Salewicz, The Face, August 1981

 IN HOT humid New York City, the eight Clash dates at Bonds discotheque had their number doubled following a first night raid by the Fire ...

-Interview by Paul Rambali, NME, October 1981
+Interview by Paul Rambali, New Musical Express, 10 October 1981

 YES, IT'S TIME ONCE AGAIN TO REACH INSIDE THE NME CLOSET, BLOW THE DUST OFF THE OLD CLASH RULER, AND SEE HOW THE LADS ARE ...